 Israel says it will bar entry to fugitive Peruvian president

-Israeli authorities say they will not permit Peru's fugitive former president to enter the country if he attempts to do so.
-In a statement, Israel's Foreign Ministry said Sunday that Alejandro Toledo would only be allowed into Israel "once his affairs in Peru are settled."
+In this April 10, 2011 file photo, then presidential candidate Alejandro Toledo holds up his ink-stained finger and identification card after voting in the general elections, in Lima, Peru.
+Israeli authorities say that they will not permit Peru's fugitive former president to enter the country if he attempts to do so.

 |Title